 Although learning about the content and format of the SAT is relatively straightforward, finding effective strategies for answering questions and saving time on it are fewer and further between.

 The following list contains 10 of our most useful and popular SAT strategy guides.
-You can find more under the SAT Strategy category as well:
+You can find more under the SAT blog category as well:

 This is just a small sampling of the SAT strategy guides we offer.
-In addition to these, we've written tons of guides specific to Math, Reading, and Writing for students in grades 9 through 12, and for middle schoolers who are starting prep early or taking the SAT to qualify for talent competitions.
+In addition to these, we've written tons of guides specific to the Reading and Writing and Math sections for students in grades 9 through 12, and for middle schoolers who are starting prep early or taking the SAT to qualify for talent competitions.

 Erica Meltzer's The Critical Reader

-Erica Meltzer's blog is extremely useful for prepping for the SAT Reading and Writing sections.
+Erica Meltzer's blog is extremely useful for prepping for the SAT Reading and Writing section.

 Over the years, Meltzer's blog has evolved from covering standardized testing to addressing many issues facing students today.
 That means you will probably have to dig through the site's extensive archives to find SAT prep articles.
 Many of those posts cover general topics, like learning vocabulary in context and comma usage.
 Additionally, some of her SAT Reading tips have been merged with ACT Reading tips since the tests are so similar these days.